The Magic of Story

 "You were such a hit!
 Everyone was impressed with your energy and enthusiasm.
 Many people commented on your ability to reach out and capture such a diverse audience."
 Nan Bryant, Reading Specialist, Winchester, VA.

 "Your creativity and passion for writing was highly inspirational not only to your young audiences but to the teaching staff as well.
 I had so many teachers tell me what a great experience this was for them as well as for their students.
-The students especially loved your honesty and the fact that you shared deep intimate memories of your childhood.
 You have planted the seed of hope that each child who experienced your talents now realizes they too have stories to tell born out of their own personal experience!"
 Donna Sanderson, Supervisor of Elementary Education, Upper Darby School District, PA.

 "I have received a lot of positive feedback from the students and teachers about you and your presentation.
 Everyone agrees that you were our best author visit yet.
 Thank you!"
 Dana Mencel, Librarian, St. Catharine Catholic School, Spring Lake, NJ.